 Among its most visible efforts have been its semi-annual programming, which brings experts together to discuss issues paramount to the intersection of sports and society, including paying college athletes, equality for all athletes, compliance and what happens when sports end.

-SSI has been fortunate to engage with many former Ohio State student-athletes, including Greg Oden, Joshua Perry, Marscilla Packer and more.
+SSI has been fortunate to engage with many former Ohio State student-athletes, including Joshua Perry, Greg Oden, Chris Wells, Marscilla Packer and more.
 It hopes that mission resonates with even more former alums seeking to support a better understanding of how sport and society are constantly and forever intertwined.